inheritance tax

 1. Setting up a Testamentary Trust

-Setting up a testamentary trust in your will can be an effective way to manage taxes and protect assets.
-Testamentary trusts are activated after your death and provide several tax advantages:
+Creating a testamentary trust in your will can manage taxes and protect assets effectively.
+Testamentary trusts activate after your death and offer several tax advantages:

-• Income Splitting: The trust allows income generated by estate assets to be distributed among beneficiaries in a tax-efficient way.
+• Income Splitting: The trust allows you to distribute income from estate assets among beneficiaries in a tax-efficient way.

 • Tax-Free Thresholds: Minor beneficiaries under a testamentary trust are eligible for adult tax-free thresholds, reducing the overall tax on estate income.